D3DEnergetic/FIDASIM/docs/fidasim.md

 md_extensions: markdown.extensions.toc
 ---

+@note
+This is the documentation for the development version of FIDASIM.
+Click [here](./release-1.0/index.html) for the documentation for the current release.

 FIDASIM is a fast Fortran 90 code that simulates neutral beam deposition and various fast-ion diagnostics in axisyimmetric fusion devices.

 For more information, check out the [user guide](./page/index.html).